 NYC Employers Must Post Salary Ranges for Job Advertisements Beginning May 15, 2022

 The New York City Council enacted a law requiring New York City employers with four or more employees to post anticipated minimum and maximum salary ranges for job postings for jobs in New York City.
-The law takes effect May 15, 2022.
+The law takes effect on May 15, 2022.
 The New York City Commission on Human Rights will be issuing additional guidance before the law takes effect, but employers may want to begin considering appropriate salary ranges for anticipated job postings.

 The law amends the New York City Human Rights Law by adding a new unlawful discriminatory practice: posting a job, promotion, or transfer opportunity without stating the minimum and maximum salary for the position in the posting.
 New York City employers are required to use their “good faith” belief regarding the lowest and highest salary ranges for a position.